dhes/ColonoscopyPolyp/input/pagecontent/index.md

 }
 ```

 If you are new to JSON, here is a [good place to begin learning](https://www.w3schools.com/js/js_json_syntax.asp).
-In short, JSON is a lightweight data-interchange format.
+JSON is a lightweight data-interchange format.
 It is written in plain text and used to send information between computers.
 It is based on name/value pairs separated by colons.
 As you glance through the above JSON you will notice names from the previous section like status, category, code, subject and others.
 You will also notice that JSON is more verbose than the shorthand that was used in the previous sections.
 What took a single line in shorthand:

 ```
 * code = $SNOMEDCT#55237006 "Severe dysplasia (morphologic abnormality)"